Monotonicity of the Laplace Transform for Tomography in Dissipative Systems: Mathematical Model for Magnetic Induction Tomography

 Finally, it results that

 where $m_1$ is the multiplicity of $\tau_1$.
-The series at the r.h.s. is convergent for any $t>0$, as can be found via the ratio test.
+The series on the r.h.s. is convergent for any $t>0$, as can be verified by using the ratio test.
 Moreover, since the series at the r.h.s. is monotonically decreasing, the convergence at an arbitrary $t>0$, gives the conclusion \eqref{eq:large_t}. \end{proof}